CatchTheTornado/opensourcetipsbook/README.md

 ### Just edit the `*.mdx` files

-If you don't want to mess up your environment with a local instance of the webpage just edit the files online, using the Github editor, create a Pull Request, and use the Vercel preview.
+If you don't want to mess up your environment with a local instance of the webpage just edit the files online, using the GitHub editor, create a Pull Request, and use the Vercel preview.

 0. Create the fork of this repo if you like (preferred).
 1. Open the [`src/content/docs/chapters`](https://github.com/CatchTheTornado/opensourcetipsbook/tree/main/src/content/docs/chapters) folder on GitHub and use the `Edit` or `Create new file option`